wasabipesto/beehive/src/index.md

 I'm an engineer and also a human person.

-## About me
+# About Me

-I work in building construction as a controls engineer and project manager.
-I'm interested in thermodynamics, air quality, and building comfort in commercial and industrial settings.
+I work in building construction as an HVAC controls engineer.
+I'm interested in thermodynamics, air quality, and building comfort in residential and commercial settings.

 I fiddle with computers, like the one serving you this webpage.
 I usually build things in python or rust and deploy them in docker.
 I believe in simplicity, and I believe in interpreting that term liberally.

 I run a few tabletop games for my friends and family.
 I enjoy systems focusing on collaborative worldbuilding, genre-bending narratives, and interesting characters.

-I believe in quantifying things when it's possible and helpful.
+I believe in quantifying things when it's both meaningful and helpful.
 I believe in trying and failing and learning.

----

-## My projects
+# My Projects

 <div class="grid grid-cols-2">
   <div class="card gallery">